HanSolo/SpaceFX/README.md

 Keep in mind that at the moment there is no support for sound when using the GraalVM/Substrate combo.

+###Attention:
+Because we use different build tools for the master and mobile branch at the moment it can lead to problems in your favourite IDE when switching branches.
+To avoid those problems just keep the following steps in mind:

+When switching from the master to the mobile branch you should follow these simple steps:
+- remove the project from your IDE
+- close your IDE
+- switch branch from master to mobile
+- remove files/folders like .gradle, .idea, /build and /logs
+- start your IDE
+- open the pom.xml file as a project

+When switching from mobile to the master branch you should follow these simple steps:
+- remove the project from your IDE
+- close your IDE
+- switch branch from mobile to master
+- start your IDE
+- open the build.gradle file as a project

 ### Run SpaceFX in the browser using jpro
 To run SpaceFX in the browser you will need to set the used JDK to 11 in